ksadov/anansi/README.md

 A React-based implementation of the [Loom](https://generative.ink/posts/loom-interface-to-the-multiverse/) interface for LLM completion inference.
+You can try it out [here](https://www.ksadov.com/anansi/).

 ## Docs
 Real documentation coming soon, hopefully.
 In the meantime, some pointers: